joppe2001/cosine_sim/backend/README.md

 python -m server.app
 ```

+Then navigate to the /recommend route from the backend server.

 Make sure to change the model version in `app.py` if you haven't already.
 Locate the following lines of code for data loading:

 ```python